meghprkh/oldblog/source/_posts/Adventures-with-the-Meson-Build-System-and-a-GTK-Playground.md

 categories: Opensource
 ---

-This is a tutorial to create a simple hello world window using the [Meson build][1] system.
+This post describes some of my experience with the [Meson Build][1] system.
+Also I have created a playground for GTK which I use to create simple protoypes with some functionality.
 The really nice thing about Meson is its *python-ish*/*lua-ish* syntax.
 The other thing is that it is *really* fast.

 <!--more-->